ogame-tbot/TBot/README.md

   * `./TBot`

 ## Running on Amazon Web Services
+WARNING: Ogame is positively blocking IPs from datacenters.
+You probably need a residential proxy to run on AWS, or any other VPS.
 Some successful tests have been done to run TBot on the smallest instance of LightSail (1 vCPU, 20 GB SSD, 500 MB RAM and 1 TB outbound traffic) on Amazon Linux 2, which is free for a three month trial.
 In order to run it, steps should be as follow:
 * Create your account on Amazon Web Services (Credit Card required), and create a LightSail Instance running Amazon Linux 2.
 The smallest one fits into the "Free Tier" Program, which allows a 3 month free trial.
 * Select the ports where you want to connect, and open them in the Networking Settings on the instance's AWS Console (ex. ports 8000 - 8020 open for TCP and from any ip address if you don't know where you will be connecting from).
 This should make it accessible to the public internet.